Gratz v. Bollinger: Issue of standing

 It has been argued by some that Jennifer Gratz lacked legal standing to bring this action.
 Gratz applied in 1995, three years before the University of Michigan adopted its points system.
 Gratz could not claim injury as a result of the points system, and thus, under traditional legal rules, Gratz lacked standing.
 Gratz chose not to attend the University of Michigan by declining the university's offer to be placed on a waiting list.
 Every Michigan student who agreed to go onto the waiting list in the spring of 1995 was admitted to the University of Michigan for the Fall 1995 semester.
 However, Gratz argues that she did fill out the paperwork for the waiting list, but the University claims it got lost.

 Chief Justice Rehnquist delivered the opinion of the court.
 The court's majority found that Gratz and co-plaintiff Hamacher had standing to seek declaratory and injunctive relief, relying on Northeastern Fla.
 Chapter, Associated Gen. Contractors of America v.
 Jacksonville, 508 U.S. 656 (1993).
 Here the "injury in fact" necessary to establish standing in the case was the denial of equal treatment resulting from the imposition of the barrier, and not in the ultimate inability to obtain the benefit.

 Opinion of the Court

-The court held that because the university’s use of race in its current freshman admissions policy was not narrowly tailored to achieve the respondents' asserted interest in diversity, the policy violated the Equal Protection Clause.
+The court held that because the university’s use of race in its current freshmen admissions policy was not narrowly tailored to achieve the respondents' asserted interest in diversity, the policy violated the Equal Protection Clause.